 “It’s a great feeling knowing you’ve probably saved someone’s life”

-17-year-old Billy Smith recently gave blood for the first time, following in the footsteps of his dad John, who is hoping to reach a century of donations.
+17-year-old Billy Smith recently gave blood for the first time, following in the footsteps of his dad John.
 Billy shares his experience in this blog.

 As soon as I hit 17, it was time to sign up to give blood.
 It runs in our family, as my dad John has done it for over 20 years and is now approaching his 80th donation.